Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Locations.md

 # Locations

-This code list represents the storage locations within individual warehouses.
+This code list represents the storage locations within individual [warehouses](Warehouses.md).
 Each location defines a specific area or subdivision, such as a rack, shelf, or compartment, and enables precise organization and tracking of materials within a warehouse.

-For a detailed explanation of how warehouse locations work, watch the [Warehouses and warehouse locations](https://www.youtube.com/watch?v=3sEE9Mrtx6M) video.
+> [!TIP]

----
+> For a full demonstration, see the **[Warehouses and warehouse locations](https://www.youtube.com/watch?v=3sEE9Mrtx6M)** video tutorial.

 ## Schema